hpi-swa-teaching/ETLoad/notes/content/02_imgseg/object-formats.md

 Indexable pointer fields (without instance variables) :   Format for classes like `Array`.
-    Must be created with `class basicNew: size`, `class basicNew` throws an exception.
+    Must be created with `class basicNew: size`, `class basicNew` signals an error.
     Fields could be set with the usual `instance at: index put: value`, but `instance instVarAt: index put: value` also works, and is also usable with all other formats.

     Represented by a 2 in both versions.